Dr. Christine Mullowney is the new Medical Director for Oregon POLST

 Spanish and 13 other translated versions of the POLST form are available to improve POLST health literacy during conversations between health care professionals and their patients and health surrogates who may not use English as their first language.

 Translated versions of the front page of the POLST may be downloaded for educational purposes from this list:

 When should an interpreter assist in POLST completion?

 Health care interpreter services should be used when the patient and/or family/surrogate has limited English proficiency.
 The signed version of the POLST form must be completed in English, so emergency medical personnel can understand and follow these medical orders.

-A Spanish version of the Oregon POLST form is available for educational purposes only.
+Translated versions of the Oregon POLST form are available for educational purposes only.
 An educational brochure for patients explaining POLST and educational videos in Spanish are available at our webpage: Español.